| | |

 because he’s afraid he’ll be stepped on?
 The answer, of course, is that

+in good conscience, it can’t.
+The sad reality is that it does.
 It’s all about power, as Foucault argued.
 And power is what these abandoned

 and forgotten patients lack—until their crazy colonel gives it to them